 You are definitely on for that!I do get the little web square analogy that rotates a bit and gets more parallelogram. (from Peery)

 Need all this explained at an Oshkosh forum with a deck of cards and other props.

-The bottom line is I measured the web on a 1-23 glider wing.
+Makes sense to me.
+Probably found they just can not go thinner than 0.020" and then shear goes up bigtime as you go toward the root fitting.The bottom line is I measured the web on a 1-23 glider wing.
 It was .020” last 9 feet at wing tip and much thicker at the root.

 Oshkosh forum on mechanics?
 Thank you no...
 Introduction to Mechanics of Materials is a 13 week class meeting three hours a week and demanding another 4 to 6 hours on reading and doing homework and studying every week.
 Beam theory and total stress state is easily 9 to 12 class hours out of that class, and that assumes Calculus and Statics and Dynamics are already in the rearview mirror.
 And for an audience of 3 or 4 at OSH?
 Nope.
 We will just chat in twos and threes at HBHQ and get the concepts right.